 6. They recruit others in their charges against their victims.
 They act to persuade recruits and do not give up this activity until the recruits are won over.
 If the potential recruits do not cooperate and buy into things, this angers them.

 7. They are a narcissist.
 While they can tend to be oversensitive themselves, they have no concern for the feelings of others.
 They are not sympathetic to their victims and tend to play the role of the victim themselves, in order to gain sympathy.
 This way the real victim is left stranded, and opposed by others if they ask for help.
 Being the center of attention really pleases them.

 9. They are impulsive, failure to plan ahead.
 Chaotic at times.

 10. They usually lack remorse after hurting someone.
 They feel justified.

 11. They are consistent in being irresponsible.

 12. They are very irritable, aggressiveness (open, or subtle), can be quick-tempered.

 13. They fail to conform to social norms.
 This person is usually “outlier” or non-conformist.

 14. Counseling will not help since they deny what they are.

 15. They can claim religious sentiments, but very superficial in devotion.
 Born-again status is debatable, and unlikely, but would have to be evaluated on an individual basis.

 16. The Jezebel are usually women, but you can find some who are men.
-The women tend to control their men with sex.
-And they pick passive men (Ahabs) so they can dominate them.
+The women tend to control men with sex or sensuality.
+They can pick passive men (Ahabs) so they can dominate them.

 17. They are typically married.
 If single, could be lesbian, homosexual man, or promiscuous man.

 18. They falsely accuse you, and they do NOT forgive you.